Darkness cannot drive out darkness;

-It is estimated that right now the universe is at least ten billion light years in diameter.
+It is estimated that right now the universe is at least 46 billion light years in radius.
 My puny human mind cannot comprehend such a measurement.
 Look up at the billions of stars in the night sky and then try to understand the lengths to which God will go for us.
 He could have designed just an adequate place for us to live, but did He?
 No. He chose to give us a wonderful universe filled with beautiful planets and stars.
 It stretches on and on, just like His immense love for us.

 The daytime sky and the night sky are the same, yet very different.
 During the day we cannot see the stars because of the light of the sun.
 At night, the stars and moon illuminate the dark sky.
 When we are in heaven, things will be greatly changed.